daarnolducsd/ep5book/docs/04-week4.md

 :::

 When you actually discuss your results, though, you want to be clear about what a unit represents.
-For example, in our example, we would write a 1-unit change in Average Income (1000s) is associated with 0.24 year increase in Life Expectancy.
+For example, in our example, we would write a 1-unit change in Average Income (1000s) is associated with 0.24-year increase in Life Expectancy.

 This discussion highlights an important to keep in mind when discussing results: always be clear with units.
 For example, in this case, our X-variable (Average Income) was denoted in the thousands.
 This is why 50 was plugged for the calculation of predicted life expectancy for Country A, not 50,000.
 To highlight the confusion that can occur if you are not careful about units, let's turn back to our regression in which X is equal to Ln(Average Income):

 $$
 \text{Predicted Life Expectancy}_i = 28.69 + 4.72 \cdot \text{Ln(Average Income)}
 $$
 How do we interpret the slope coefficient now?
-A 1-unit change in Ln(Average Income) is associated with a 4.72 year increase in life expectancy.
+A 1-unit change in Ln(Average Income) is associated with a 4.72-year increase in life expectancy.

-The reason the coefficient is so much bigger now is simply because a 1-unit change in Ln(Average Income) is much larger than a 1000 dollar change in income.
+The reason the coefficient is so much bigger now is simply because a 1-unit change in Ln(Average Income) is much larger than a 1000-dollar change in income.
 For example, imagine we compare two countries, one with $\text{Ln(Average Income)}=9$ and another with $\text{Ln(Average Income)}=10$.
 The Average Income in levels for a country with $\text{Ln(Average Income)}=9$ is about 8,103 U.S. dollars (i.e. $Ln(8103) \approx 9$).
 The Average Income in levels for a country with $Ln(Average Income)=10$ is about \$22026 dollars.
 So a 1-unit change in Ln(Average Income) is quite large when translating to dollars in levels.

 ::: {.rmdtip}

 **Concept Check**

 Try to figure out what an increase from $Ln(Average Income)=10$ to $Ln(Average Income)=11$ is in levels.
-In Stata, if you want to figure out want to transform $Ln(Average Income)=10$ to $Average Income$, you can type ``di exp(10)``.
+In Stata, if you want to figure out how to transform $Ln(Average Income)=10$ to $Average Income$, you can type ``di exp(10)``.
 This gives you the correct answer because the exponential function is the inverse of the natural logarithm function $exp(Ln(average income))=average income$.

 :::